 Participants were tested once after a well-rested night’s sleep and then again, following a sleepless all-nighter.
 They were asked to remember sequences of eight numbers and to rate themselves on their perceived performance after each of the sixteen trials.
 Both tests were conducted in the morning about a week apart.

 Men’s working memory, they found, was relatively unaffected by a poor night’s sleep.

 Women, however, scored much worse after a sleepless night but their self-ratings did not reflect this.
 They seemed unaware of their reduced cognition.

 The researchers believe this may put women at higher risk for harmful accidents or mistakes after a bad night’s sleep.

 “Our study suggests that particular attention should be paid to young women facing challenges in which they have to cope with both a high working memory load and a lack of sleep,” said Frida Rångtell, lead author of the study published in the Journal of Sleep Research.

 The findings are intriguing, though more research is needed to address some of the study’s limitations.
 Researchers were unclear whether working memory would be affected throughout the day or whether other areas of mental function are impacted by gender.

 And of course, it doesn’t necessarily mean that all men need less sleep.
 A bad night’s sleep affects all of us and chronic lack of sleep can have profound impacts on our physical health.
-Without adequate sleep, we put ourselves at risk for obesity, heart disease, diabetes, and shortened life span.
+Without adequate sleep, we put ourselves at risk for weight gain, poor heart health, blood sugar fluctuation, and shortened life span.
 Women might need to be especially vigilant since they may not recognize just how tired they are.